The ghost character of the (4,5)-torus knot and its applications: Ghost characters of a knot

+is a Wirtinger presentation of the knot group $G(K)$.
+We define the fundamental variety $F_2(K) \subset \C^{n \choose 2}$ as the set of common solutions to the fundamental relations (F2):

+In general, for any closed algebraic set $V \subset \C^N$, the set of regular functions on $V$ forms a ring, called the coordinate ring of $V$, and denoted by $\mathbf{C}[V]$.
+It is known that $\mathbf{C}[V]$ is isomorphic to the quotient of the polynomial ring $\C[z_1,\cdots,z_n]$ by the ideal of polynomials vanishing on $V$.
+In particular, the coordinate ring $\mathbf{C}[F_2(K)]$ of the fundamental variety $F_2(K)$ is isomorphic to the nilradical quotient of the complexified degree $0$ abelian knot contact homology:

+In the current paper, we take this correspondence as the definition of $HC_0^{ab}(K)$, rather than using the orignal definition.
+For details on this relationship\footnote{This was originally discovered in \cite{Nagasato3}.}, see Proposition 4.2 in \cite {Nagasato5}.
+Thus, $F_2(K)$ is a knot invariant up to biregular equivalence, which justifies the notation $F_2(K)$.

+Some observations suggest that for any knot $K$ with at most 10 crossings, every point of $F_2(K)$ lifts to $S_0(K)$ under the relation (GH).
+However, this property does not hold in general.

-\begin{definition}[Ghost characters of a knot \cite{Nagasato4,Nagasato5}] A point $(x_{ij}) \in F_2(K)$ which does not satisfy one of (H) and (R) is called a ghost character of $K$. \end{definition}
+\begin{definition}[Ghost characters of a knot \cite{Nagasato4,Nagasato5}] A point $(x_{ij}) \in F_2(K)$ that does not satisfy one of (GH) is called a ghost character of $K$. \end{definition}

-As shown in \cite[Theorem 4.8]{Nagasato5}, a knot with bridge index less than 4 does not have a ghost character.
-A computer experiment shows that there exist 4-bridge knots which have ghost characters.
-For example, any $(4,q)$-torus knot $T_{4,q}$ ($q \geq 5$, odd), whose bridge index is $4$, seems to have ghost characters.
-Here we will demonstrate the calculations for $T_{4,5}$.
+As shown in \cite[Theorem 4.8]{Nagasato5}, knots with bridge index less than 4 do not admit ghost characters.
+Computer calculations suggest that the $(4,q)$-torus knot $T_{4,q}$ with odd $q \geq 5$, which have bridge index $4$, appear to admit ghost characters.
+In the next subsection, we explicitely compute the ghost character for the knot $T_{4,5}$.